 2. Fundamentals of Content Strategy

 Content strategy is about developing content as a business asset, using it to achieve specific business goals.
-This course is designed to help you plan and execute an effective content strategy to build an audience.
-It will be conducted as a dynamic live project, where you will work alone and in groups to get experience in all the facets of content strategy.
-You’ll devise a strategy, set goals, create a project plan, and conduct basic research to test your assumptions.
-You will create, publish, and propagate regular content to meet the needs of the audience you define.
-You will learn how to organize and optimize your content for maximum impact, and how to set metrics, measure your results, and iterate.
+This course is designed to help students plan and execute an effective content strategy to build an audience.
+It will be conducted as a dynamic live project, where students will work alone and in groups to get experience in all the facets of content strategy.
+They will devise a strategy, set goals, create a project plan, and conduct basic research to test their assumptions.
+Students will create, publish, and propagate regular content to meet the needs of the audience they define.
+They will learn how to organize and optimize content for maximum impact, and how to set metrics, measure results, and iterate.

 3. Electronic Publishing Overview